ddc-java-13/capstone-proposal-marshalleldridge/docs/index.md

 * Beginners looking for a way to learn the game of chess.

-    > As a middle schooler who just joined my local chess team, I am looking for a way to quicky improve my chess skills, this app lets me record my games for later analysis in order to find places I can improve.
+    > As a middle school student who just joined my local chess team, I am looking for a way to quickly improve my chess skills.
+The Chess Trainer! app records every game I play.
+This allows me to watch those games later to identify mistakes and areas I could have made better moves.

 * Isolated players looking for a way to play chess.

-    > Because I travel for work it is hard to find people to play chess with.
+    > Because I travel for work, it is hard to find people to play chess with.
 I need a way to play chess with others while I am on the road.
-This app allows me to find a game anywhere on my own schedule.
+Chess Trainer allows me to play chess online with other people all over the world.
+Since I can connect with anyone for a game online  I can play chess with my friends on my schedule even when I am out of town.
 ## Client component

 ### Functionality